afps-spec

 10. Extensibility

-AFPS manifests and several nested objects (such as requires, execution, registryDependencies, and definition) accept additional fields beyond those defined in this specification.
+AFPS manifests and several nested objects (such as dependencies and definition) accept additional fields beyond those defined in this specification.
 This design allows producers and consumers to experiment with new metadata without requiring a specification revision.

 10.1 Extension Field Convention